 Governor Phil Murphy is in the midst of a re-election campaign.
 He is enjoying the full support of his progressive and moderate establishment Democratic allies.
 Murphy does not appear eager to crack down on gifting entrepreneurs.
 Moreover, NJ Cannabis Regulatory Commission (CRC) Chair Dianna Houenou has encouraged cannabis entrepreneur Ed “NJWeedman” Forchion and gifting entrepreneurs inspired by him to apply for a license.

 They are interested in getting a vertical license.

 “I’m down for the whole thing if I can,” he said.

 After Colorado legalized adult-use cannabis, Mark moved out there and worked with a friend on his edibles business.
-Having been in the industry for several years, he has built a network of friends he can leverage for Gifted Jawns to compete for a vertical license.
-Most gifting entrepreneurs are focused on securing a micro license on a single class of license for a dispensary, cannabis delivery, or manufacturing.
+He has been in the industry for several years.
+Thus Mark has built a network of friends he can leverage for Gifted Jawns to compete for a vertical license.
+Most gifting entrepreneurs are focused on securing a micro license.
+They want a single class of license for a dispensary, cannabis delivery, or manufacturing.